-Community participation activities must be offered to the same degree of access morning snack, a noon meal and an afternoon snack.
-Individuals must be offered choices about what they eat and drink. as someone not receiving ID/DD Waiver services.
+Community participation activities must be offered to the same degree of access as someone not receiving ID/DD Waiver services.

 People who may require one-on-one assistance must be offered the opportunity to participate in all activities, including those offered on site and in the community.